marbatlle/multiAffinity/docs/usage.md

     -d DESeq2 - LFC cutoff      defines whether self loops are removed or not, takes values 0 or 1 *(default is 1)*

 #### Analysis Approach
-The study follows a local approach to compute the study the spread of dysregulation within the nodes that fall in the same commnities, nonetheless, the user can choose to pursue a global approach, and study the propagation towards all the genes in the multilayer network of study.
+The study follows a local approach to compute the study the spread of dysregulation within the nodes that fall in the same commnities, nonetheless, the user can choose to pursue a global approach, and study the spreading towards all the genes in the multilayer network of study.

     -a Approach                 computes correlation on each community or respect all genes, local or global approach *(default is local)*